Verification of colorable hypergraph states with stabilizer test: Abstract

 \section{Abstract}

 Many-body quantum states, as a matter of fact, are extremely essential to solve certain mathematical problems or simulate quantum systems in measurement-based quantum computation.
-However, how to verify large scale quantum states, such as hypergraph states, is an exceedingly hard task for multi-body quantum systems.
-Here, we propose a novel fault-tolerant solution for verification of colorable hypergraph states by using stabilizer test.
-Compared with the adaptive stabilizer test, our protocol is dramatically facilitating by making only Pauli-X and Pauli-Z measurement.
+However, how to verify large-scale quantum states, such as hypergraph states, is an exceedingly hard task for multi-body quantum systems.
+Here, we propose a novel fault-tolerant solution for the verification of colorable hypergraph states by using the stabilizer test.
+Compared with the adaptive stabilizer test, our protocol is dramatically facilitating by making only Pauli-$X$ and Pauli-$Z$ measurements.
 As to appliance, it will be also applied to blind quantum computing.